 GUIDELINES FOR TPC AND REVIEWS

-All Area Chairs, regular and advisory TPC members are strongly encouraged to attend the TPC meeting to be held in Phoenix, AZ, USA, on November 17, 2018.
+All Area Chairs, regular and advisory TPC members are strongly encouraged to attend the TPC meeting to be held in Orlando, FL, USA, on November 23, 2019.

 Reviews with high quality is of utmost importance to IEEE INFOCOM, and the most important contributions that a member of the TPC can make to INFOCOM.
-Please avoid submitting very short, unsubstantiated reviews, and do not cut and paste words and sentences across different categories.
-If any of the papers are reviewed with the help of graduate students, we expect a TPC member to provide sufficient guidance and oversight, and personally submit the reviews to EDAS.
+Please avoid submitting short, unsubstantiated reviews, and do not cut and paste words and sentences across different categories.

 As an Area Chair, you are a member of a distinguished group of experts who are essential to maintaining the high quality of INFOCOM.
 You are responsible for overseeing the review process of the papers assigned to you.